acalton/enc/README.md

-# enc
+# Encryption and Decryption Client and Server Program

-C program that encrypts and decrypts a message using a generated key.
+Given a generated key, encryption client and server encrypt a given message.
+Decryption client and server then decrypt the message.